DDoS Protection Resources from KnownHost

 DDoS attacks can be very costly to website owners – putting their reputation, finances and peace of mind at risk.
 100% managed hosting at KnownHost is value-priced, high performance and designed to keep you online more than with any other hosting company.
 Our Hyperspin online stats prove how effective we are at keeping your website up and running, through thick and thin!
 Note that RocketVPS, the other high uptime host tracked at Hyperspin is a wholly owned KnownHost subsidiary.

 All KnownHost plans include DDoS protection.
-That means shared, reseller, VPS, cloud VPS and dedicated hosting plans are all protected by the KnownHost DDoS protection platform.
+That means Web Hosting, Reseller Hosting, Cloud Hosting, Managed VPS Hosting and Dedicated Hosting services are all protected by the KnownHost DDoS protection platform.